dend/dend/README.md

 - 🚧 Building a [PM community](https://pmtrack.co).
 - 📈 Writing about [practical data science](https://dataframe.ca).
 - 🎙 Running [a podcast](https://theworkitem.com) with [Courtny Cotten](https://twitter.com/courtnycotten).

+## I have a question...

+Ping me [on Twitter](https://twitter.com/denniscode)!
+No, really - I only use email for folks I've met, or those I have business to discuss with.